The Ultimate Guide to Odd Life Crafting For 2023

 They put a ton of sweat equity into the build, learned much along the way and inspired the YouTube community.

-Today, Odd Life Crafting is worth $580,000.
+As of 2023, Odd Life Crafting has a net worth of $580,000.
 This is based on the value of their yacht, their personal savings and business income.

 I imagine that numerous boat manufacturers would be willing to offer them a ‘free’ boat that Sailing La Vagabonde did in 2017.